TimCares/MasterThesis/docs/thesis/experiments/limitations.typ

 This includes tasks like visual question answering and visual reasoning, benchmarked by the datasets VQAv2 @vqav2 and NLVR2 @nlvr2, respectively.

-For instance, in NLVR2, the task is to decide whether a given sentence about an image is either true or false.
+For instance, in NLVR2 the task is to decide whether a given sentence about an image is either true or false.
-The sentence, so the statement about the image, often focuses on fine-grained details, for which there is no guarantee that they are captured just by global representations.
-Furthermore, the statement can often not even be considered as a caption, as is can also be a false statement about the image.
-Examples of this can be seen in @nlvr2_examples.
+The sentence, so the statement about the image, often focuses on fine-grained details for which there is no guarantee that they are captured by just global representations.
+Further, even if statements are false, then the differences between the image and the statement are often so subtle that the statement, on a high level, can still be considered as a caption for the image.
+If e.g. the cosine similarity between the global representations of image and statement would be used as the binary classifier, then the model would likely fail on such tasks.
+Examples of NLVR2 can be seen in @nlvr2_examples.

 That simply aligning global representations is not enough to excel in such tasks was also shown by the authors of ViLT @vilt, who were one of the first to propose a model that aligns image and text on a fine-grained level.
-They found that when finetuning CLIP @clip on the NLVR2 dataset, using the dot-product of the global representations of image and statement as the binary classifier, the model achieved an accuracy of only 51% @vilt.
+They found that when finetuning CLIP @clip on the NLVR2 dataset the model achieved an accuracy of only 51% @vilt.
 Considering that the task is a binary classification, and both classes are equally distributed, this is only slightly better than random guessing and therefore unusable for practical applications.
 Since our model works on a similar level of alignment, the same will likely apply with our approach.